 In 1931 Vaduz decided to build a new town hall.
 Of course, a competition was held and the architect Franz Roechle was the winner.

 Here you can learn all about the history and culture of Liechtenstein and the royal family.

-This is a great resource.
+This is a great resource for anyone who wants to visit Liechtenstein.
 Located on Stadtle street, you can find comprehensive information about the country, hotels. festivals, hiking trails and much more.

 This charming old village with traditional homes and gardens is what Vaduz must have looked like in the time before banks took over!
 This village is a pleasure to stroll through, plus, will lead you from the castle to the winery!

 The Rote Haus (Red House) gets its name red color the building has had since the middle of the 19th century.

 Since 1807 the building has been in the possession of the Rheinberger family.

 Leichtenstein has 5 castles but this is one of the most popular and well-preserved.
 It dates back to 1100 and is in the town of Balzers.
 Entrance to this is free to the public!

 There are two sets of ruins here, the upper castle and the lower castle.
 Entrance here is also free.
 I think we can tell this country doesn’t need more money, eh?